 11. Roosevelt Row Arts District

-At Roosevelt Row, there is such an event called the First Fridays Art Walk.
+At Roosevelt Row, there is an event called the First Fridays Art Walk.
 As the name suggests, this happens every first Friday of the month.

 12. Crescent Ballroom